CenidRaspaRiego/VICAL/README.md

 A web application is also available (https://inifapcenidraspa.users.earthengine.app/view/vical).

+The VICAL help section is available at: (https://cenidraspariego.github.io/vical_en/)

 The VICAL help section in Spanish is available at: (https://serchjimenez09.github.io/VICAL_B/)

 <img src="/Images/Figure4.png" alt="VICAL"/>